ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

   Into this magical light, the first star emerges, pulsing bright.
+  Gaze as more stars gently gleam
-  Make a wish, share your dreams with the stars as they gently gleam.
+  Make a wish, share your dream.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-